omusegad/omusegad/README.md

-- 👋 Hi, I'm Omuse Gad, a software developer from Kenya with more than five years of experience.
+- 👋 Hi, I'm Omuse Gad from Kenya, a software developer with more than five years of experience.
 - 👀 I'm interested in Software development and Data Engineering.
-I have worked with PHP, JavaScript, React and Python.
+I have worked with Python, PHP, React and Vue.
 - 💞️ I'm seeking for jobs and opportunities that will foster my development, teamwork, and lifelong learning.
-- 📫 Drop me an email at omusegad@gmail.com.
+- 📫 Drop me an email at omusegad@gmail.com, let's engage to work together.

 <!---
 omusegad/omusegad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.